conductor-oss/conductor/README.md

 * conductor-es2-persistence _or_ conductor-es5-persistence (_unless using your own index module_)
 * conductor-contribs (_optional_)

+##Test coverage
+To measure test coverage use the following command: `gradle test jacocoTestReport` Results will be published to [Coveralls](https://coveralls.io/github/Netflix/conductor)

 ### Deploying Jersey JAX-RS resources
 Add the following packages to classpath scan: